 |Specification amendment||Brief description is mandatory to include as the first paragraph, “The patent or application file contains at least one drawing executed in color.
 Copies of this patent or patent application publication with color drawing(s) will be provided by the Office upon request and payment of the necessary fee.”|

-- Photographs: Generally, inclusion of photographs is not permitted in utility and design patent unless it seems to be the only practical method to illustrate and depict the claimed invention.
+- Photographs: Generally, the inclusion of photographs is not permitted in utility and design patent unless it seems to be the only practical method to illustrate and depict the claimed invention.
 However, if the subject matters can still be clarified by showing drawings instead of photographs, then it is better to present drawings in front of the examiner.
 The only condition for their acceptance is that the photographs must be of that quality such that it can be easily reproducible in printed patent.
 For inclusion of black and white photographs, there is no requirement to file any petition.
 The photographs must cover the invention from all the design angles for clarity, such as front, rear, left, right, top and bottom.

 A legend is a term used to describe the simplest and the shortest description of the drawing.
 These may be included with the drawings after getting approval by the examiner.